aerogear/offix-android/README.md

 ## Bugs

-Offline implementation works only when the app is not closed.
-If you close the app, the mutationns done while you are offline are not persisted yet.
+1. Offline mutations are lost when the app is closed.
+2. No UI Bindings, you will have to update your UI manually.

 ## Features in Development

 1. Adding Background Sync capabilities to offix-offline so that mutations are pesisted after the app is closed.
-2. Adding Conflict Resolution Strategy to the librray.
+2. Adding Conflict Resolution Strategy to the library.